 University Professor, Lighting Design

-Cindy Limauro designs for theater, opera, dance and architecture.
+Cindy Limauro designs for theatre, opera, dance, and architecture.
 She is a Design Partner in C & C Lighting and a Professor of Lighting Design at Carnegie Mellon University in the Schools of Drama and Architecture.
+She was recently awarded the title of University Professor, the highest designation a faculty member can receive at Carnegie Mellon, given for distinguished international recognition and contributions to education, artistic creativity and/or research.
 She is a member of United Scenic Artists (USA), International Association of Lighting Designers (IALD) and was named a Fellow of the Institute by USITT for Outstanding Contribution to the Theatre.

 Professor Limauro’s design work has been displayed in two international exhibits: the 2007 Prague Quadrennial and World Stage Design in Toronto in 2005.
 In 2015 she was featured in the April issue of Mondo Arc magazine, profiling her professional designs and teaching.
 Her lighting design work is published in the 2013 edition of Scene Design and Stage Lighting by R. Craig Wolf and Dick Block, the 2011 edition of Stage Lighting: Fundamentals and Applications by Richard Dunham, June 2010 issue of Lighting and Sound America, March 2006 issue of Stage Directions Magazine in an article titled “5 Remarkable Women in Theatre,” the 2000 edition of Lighting the Stage by Willard Bellman and the January 2001 issue of Lighting Dimensions Magazine.